Vssblt/a.vim/README.md

 Add:

-:AR open file in right below vsplit
+:AR open file in right below vsplit window.

 ## Original readme：
 This is a mirror of http://www.vim.org/scripts/script.php?script_id=31